 We as humans however need to be part of something or at least have a need for a sense of community.
 The danger, however, is the fact that the moment you get stuck in a comfort zone you often have little chance to grow and in fact, you are afraid of change because you are afraid of losing that feeling of safety whether it’s real or not.

 How much has the local industry changed since you first started your career?

 What changed the most is the fact that it became harder and harder to get finance.
 What goes hand in hand with that is that our budgets seem to get smaller and our shooting days less because of the fact that money for film production is really hard to secure.

 It takes a different approach where artistic expression and budget are hard to balance.
 Not impossible but harder.

-On the positive side, it is very encouraging to see the amount of films representing South Africa on international film festivals.
+On the positive side, it is very encouraging to see the number of films representing South Africa at international film festivals.